BlondeauJulien/BlondeauJulien/README.md

 You can check out my portfolio at https://www.julienblondeau.com or see my work below

 ### 1 - Learn language app
-A full stack application to create your own mini vocabulary flashcard lists & quizzes or learn from the other users ones.
+A full stack application to create your own vocabulary flashcard lists & quizzes or learn from the other users ones.
 This include a small algorithm that display words you don't remember more often.

 <a href="http://learnyourway.herokuapp.com/">SEE THE LIVE DEMO HERE</a> (could take a few seconds to load as heroku free tier put the server to sleep after 30 minutes of inactivity) <br />
 <a href="https://github.com/BlondeauJulien/language-app">SEE THE CODE HERE</a>